Alfresco/alfresco-content-app/docs/getting-started.md

 npm start
 ```

-The application runs at port `4200` by default, and should automatically open in the default browser once project compilation finishes.
+The application runs at port `4200` by default, and should automatically open in the default browser once the project has compiled.

 ### Proxy settings

-The Content App provides a proxy configuration for local development server
-that allows you to address specific scenarios with CORS and native authentication dialog.
+The Content App provides a proxy configuration for a local development server that allows you to address specific scenarios with CORS and a native authentication dialog.

 You can find settings in the "proxy.conf.js" file in the project root directory.

 <p class="warning">
-The proxy settings get automatically applied every time you run the application with "npm start" script.
+The proxy settings get automatically applied every time you run the application with the "npm start" script.
-You must restart the application every time you change the settings values.
+You must restart the application every time you change its settings.
 </p>

 ### Running unit tests